 About National CORE, Hope through Housing

-National Community Renaissance, based in Rancho Cucamonga, Calif., is one of the nation’s largest nonprofit developers of workplace, market rate and senior housing.
+National CORE, based in Rancho Cucamonga, Calif., is one of the nation’s largest nonprofit developers of workplace, market rate and senior housing.
 National CORE manages nearly 9,000 affordable, senior and market-rate units in California, Arkansas, Texas and Florida.
 Hope through Housing was founded by National CORE in 1998 to provide life-changing social services to residents and communities.
 For more information on National CORE and Hope through Housing, please visit www.nationalcore.org.